 Related Questions in AXIOM-OF-CHOICE

-- Axiom of Choice with randomized choice function
+- Axiom of choice condition.

 Related Questions in HAHN-BANACH-THEOREM